Data4Democracy/metadata-for-democracy/README.md

 * A service that listens for github changes and updates the dataset.
 * An API endpoint for querying the dataset.

+## Technologies

+Which technologies are used will be a function of what skills our volunteers bring to the table.
+The initial plan is to use python and postgreSQL.

+## Guiding principles